 Working from a home studio, Theresa records with a Neumann TLM-102 microphone, uses PNR in Studio One and finishes files with RX 10.
 She is a member of the Audio Publishing Association.
 She uses narration coach Carol Monda and acting coach Maria McCann.
-She completed the 21 Targets Audiobook Challenge with Matthew Lloyd Davies.
+She completed the 21 Targets Audiobook Challenge with Matthew Lloyd Davies at Narrator.Life.
 And, after taking Master Classes at Deyan Institute, she is also on the Deyan Talent Roster.
 Click to Theresa’s Findaway Voices, ACX demos, and APA Audiofile Profile

 Johnnie Bernhard – Author of Sisters of the Undertow, A Good Girl, and How We Came to Be